NYU Financial Education

 Financial Education is not the same as Financial Aid, even though there are components of the two that will cross.
 Financial Aid is about the detailed types and amounts of student aid offered to attend college.
 Financial Education is about providing our students and the NYU community with the education and resources to effectively manage their finances every day.

-Growing and maintaining an emergency fund may sound like a far stretch plan with all your competing expenses but it can be simpler than you may think!
-Here is a 2 minute article with tips to effectively build your emergency fund.
+Growing and maintaining an emergency fund may sound like a far stretch with all your competing expenses but it is simpler than you think!
+Here is a 2-minute article with tips to effectively build your emergency fund.
+More resources and guidance on building an emergency fund can be found on iGrad!